hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 instance to declare the output interface is connected to a satellite or
 {{RFC1149}} link.
 This declaration uses the following key/value pairs:

+"latency" (unsigned, major type 0)
-* latency (floating point, major type 7): the latency (in seconds)
+: the latency (in microseconds)

-[EDITOR'S NOTE (bht) if we're talking to hardware geeks on ASICs won't they hate having to pull in circuitry for IEEE floats if they don't already have it?
-Consider uint32 microseconds or, for interplanetary and/or severly bloated applications, uint64 microseconds.]

 ### Prohibition Report

 A path element which refuses to forward a packet may declare why the packet was not forwarded, similar to the various Destination Unreachable codes of ICMP.

-Further thought will be given to how these reports interact with the ICMP support from {{icmp}}.
+[EDITOR'S NOTE: Further thought will be given to how these reports interact with the ICMP support from {{icmp}}.]

 # Declaration reflection

-In some cases, a device along the path may wish to send a path declaration but where the reverse path is not reachable from the device [EDITOR'S NOTE (bht): Bob Briscoe raised this issue during the SEMI workshop, which has largely to do with tunnels.
-It is not clear to me how a point along the path would know that it must reflect a declaration, but this is included for completeness] may instead reflect that declaration.
-A reflected declaration is a SPUD packet with both the pdec and adec flags set, and contains the same content as a path declaration would, but has the same source address and port and destination address and port as the SPUD packet which triggered it.
+In some cases, a device along the path may wish to send a path declaration but may not be able to send packets ont he reverse path.
+It may ask the endpoint in the forward direction to reflect a SPUD packet back along the reverse path in this case.

+[EDITOR'S NOTE: Bob Briscoe raised this issue during the SEMI workshop, which has largely to do with tunnels.
+It is not clear to the authors yet how a point along the path would know that it must reflect a declaration, but this approach is included for completeness.]

+A reflected declaration is a SPUD packet with both the pdec and adec flags set, and contains the same content as a path declaration would.
+However the packet has the same source address and port and destination address and port as the SPUD packet which triggered it.

-When a SPUD endpoint receives a declaration reflection, it SHOULD reflect it: swapping the source and destination addresses, stripping the adec bit, and sending it as if it were a path declaration.
+When a SPUD endpoint receives a declaration reflection, it SHOULD reflect it: swapping the source and destination addresses IP addresses and ports.
+The reflecting endpoint MUST unset the adec bit, sending the packet it as if it were a path declaration.

-Note: this facility will need careful security analysis before it makes it into any final specification.
+[EDITOR's NOTE: this facility will need careful security analysis before it makes it into any final specification.]

 # Application declarations